-Revenue increased by 63% to £91m (2022: £55.7m), with the impact of reduced trading volumes being more than offset by higher net interest income as base rate continued to increase through the year.
-After allowing for costs, including £1.7m (2022: £2.3m) of integration and development costs associated with the acquisition of the Company by the Group, profit before tax of £58.9m (2022: £27.2m) increased by 116%.
+Revenue increased by 8% to £98.5m (2023: £91.0m), with the impact of reduced fee income more than offset by a 9% increase in trading volumes and associated commission including commission on international trades.
+In addition, net interest income performed well buoyed by a relatively stable UK base rate, with the first cut occurring on 1st August 2024 (from 5.25% to 5%).
+After allowing for general cost increases, including a further £5.9m (2023: £1.7m) of integration and development costs relating to the acquisition of the Company by Embark Group Ltd (The "Group"), profit before tax of £56.0m (2023: £58.9m) reduced by 5%.

-The Company continued to maintain rigorous control over its direct cost base and delivered an £81.3m dividend to it's parent whilst adhering to regulatory capital and liquidity requirements.
+The Company maintained rigorous control over its direct cost base and delivered a £10m dividend to its parent whilst continuing to adhere to regulatory capital and liquidity requirements.